VBayesLab/VBLabDocs/VB-MGVB.md

 ---
 ## Description
-`Post = MGVB(Mdl,data,Name,Value)`  run the MGVB algorithm to return the estimation results `Post` given the model `Mdl` and data `data`.
-The model `Mdl` can be a VBLab supported or custom models.
-The custom models can be defined as class objects or function handles. `Name` and `Value` specifies additional options using one or more name-value pair arguments.
+`Post = MGVB(Mdl,data,Name,Value)` runs the MGVB algorithm to return the estimation results `Post` given the model `Mdl` and data `data`.
+The model `Mdl` can be a VBLab supported or custom model.
+The custom models can be defined as class objects or function handles. `Name` and `Value` specify additional options using one or more name-value pair arguments.
 For example, you can specify how many samples used to estimate the lower bound.

 See: [Input Arguments](#input-arguments), [Output Argument](#output-arguments), [Examples](#examples)